JamesClarke7283/advanced_databases_and_big_data_-Assignment_2-/README.md

 # Features

-- Ability to Login and have users
-- Ability to create an account
+- Ability to query and create data from a mysql database
-- Ability to query data from a mongodb database
+- Ability to query and create data from a mongodb database

 # Get Started